ORNL/certified/docs/how-to-guides.md

 Both require that the client setup your server as a trusted service:

-    certified add-service anapi $VIRTUAL_ENV/etc/certified/id.crt \
+    certified add-service anapi $VIRTUAL_ENV/etc/certified/CA.crt \
        --config $HOME/etc/certified

 When that user wants to access the microservice at `$VIRTUAL_ENV`, they can now do so by using `message https://anapi:<port>/path`.

+Technical Note: There *should* be nothing wrong with adding the server's `id.crt` instead of `CA.crt` as the service certificate.
+However, SSL fails to validate this with the error:

+    ConnectError(SSLCertVerificationError(1, '[SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: self-signed certificate in certificate chain (_ssl.c:1007)'))

+This is because TLS is over-complicated and puts too much trust at the top.
+We should really be doing our own certificate chain validation instead of using the TLS model.

 * Method 1: direct client addition

-    either copy CA.crt (as the example above) or id.crt to the server's `trusted_clients`:
+    copy CA.crt (as the example above) to the server's `trusted_clients`:

-        cp $HOME/etc/certified/id.crt \
+        cp $HOME/etc/certified/CA.crt \
            $VIRTUAL_ENV/etc/certified/trusted_clients/$USER.crt

+    This allows all identities signed by `CA.crt` to authenticate to your server.

 * Method 2: introduction

-    An "authorizor" can introduce someone else to your server, by signing their identity.
+    An "authorizor" can introduce someone else to your server, by signing their identity:

         certified introduce /home/other_user/etc/certified/id.crt \
                   --scope user \